-concrete risk analysis [...] cannot constitute a legitimate aim justifying restrictions".
+47. At the same time, the Russian authorities claim that the Russian public is more and more concerned about foreign interference in its internal affairs.
+The "foreign agent" label was supposed to alert the public to the risk of such foreign interference.
+The recent amendments were allegedly necessary in order to respond to this increased public concern.
+The Venice Commission recalls that "[a]bstract 'public concern' and 'suspicions' [...] without pointing to a substantiated concrete risk analysis [...] cannot constitute a legitimate aim justifying restrictions".
 The Commission further notes that the position of the Russian authorities appears contradictory: If the Russian public considers foreign interference with their internal affairs to be a significant threat, they would surely view agents of such foreign interference negatively - presumably as foreign spies or traitors.
 Therefore, the term still seems to have a very negative connotation in large sections of the population.

-- 47. During meetings with the rapporteurs, the Russian authorities expressed their preference to employ existing legal terms wherever possible instead of introducing new terms into the law.
+48. During meetings with the rapporteurs, the Russian authorities expressed their preference to employ existing legal terms wherever possible instead of introducing new terms into the law.
 However, in the present context, the notion of "agency" is misleading.
-Generally, in law including in the Russian Civil Code110 the term "agency" refers to a legal relationship that exists when one person or party (the principal) engages another (the agent) to act for him.
+Generally, in law - including in the Russian Civil Code - the term "agency" refers to a legal relationship that exists when one person or party (the principal) engages another (the agent) to act on behalf of the principal.
 Mere support from abroad does not constitute a sufficient indicator of such a principal-agent relationship.
 In their meetings with the rapporteurs, the Russian authorities admitted that the fact that someone receives foreign support does not necessarily imply that his or her independence has been compromised.
-By contrast, the US Foreign Agent Registration Act often invoked by Russia as a model for its own legislation does not equate receiving foreign support, in part or in whole, with being under the direction and control of a foreign principal.111 Instead, a so-called "foreign agent" must act under foreign direction or control. - 48.
-The term "agency" is especially misleading where foreign funding merely constitutes a negligible source of an individual's or entity's funds or is not intended to support any specific activity.
+By contrast, the US Foreign Agent Registration Act - often invoked by Russia as a model for its own legislation - does not equate receiving foreign support, in part or in whole, with being an agent of a foreign principal.
+Instead, a "foreign agent" must actually act in the interest of a foreign principal, regardless of whether or not they receive foreign funding.

+49. The term "agency" is especially misleading where foreign funding merely constitutes a negligible source of an individual's or entity's funds or is not intended to support any specific activity.
 The definition of "foreign agents" is so broad that it might even lead to the absurd outcomes that individuals might become "foreign agents" inadvertently and against their will.
 For instance, the current definition exposes entities and individuals to the risk of unknowingly becoming a "foreign agent" through entrapment.
-Recipients of donations or grants can hardly protect themselves against the risk of becoming a "foreign agent" even if they devote great attention and efforts to avoid receiving any kind of foreign support.
-These examples show that no rational connection exists between the legal definition of a "foreign agent" and the kind of relationship it is supposed to reflect.
-Therefore, the need to introduce a more accurate term seems inevitable. - 49.
-In sum, the legal definition of a "foreign agent" is not sufficiently narrowly tailored to serve as a basis for restrictive measures that would be "necessary in a democratic society" in order to achieve the aims of transparency or national security.
-With regard to the aim of transparency, the designation is more likely to undermine transparency by stigmatising entities and individuals and misleading the public about their relationship to foreign entities.
-With regard to the aim of national security, the designation is likely to provoke a climate of distrust, fear and hostility, instead of
+Recipients of donations or grants can hardly foreign agent' would be devoid of any constitutional and legal basis" (cited in CDL-AD(2014)025, op. cit., para.
+55).
+Already in its 2014 Opinion, the Venice Commission considered that this assessment on the constitutional and legal meaning of the term "foreign agent" does not refute evidence that, in fact, the term has a very negative connotation in large sections of the population (e.g., an opinion poll that found that 62% of the respondents perceived the term negatively, or reports of homeless people who refused the offer of a shelter from representatives of a humanitarian NCO, because they did not want help from "foreign agents" (ibidem, paras.
+54-55)).

-109 CDL-AD(2019)002, op. cit., para.
+&lt;sup>112 CDL-AD(2019)002, op. cit., para.
 81. See also, Human Rights Committee, Mikhailovskaya and Volchek v.
 Belarus, CCPR/C/111/D/1993/2010, July 2014, para.
 7.3; Lee v.
 Republic of Korea, CCPR/C/84/D/1119/2002, July 2005, para.
-7.2; Communication No. 2001/2010, Q v.
-Denmark, Views adopted on 1 April 2015, para.
-7.3.
+7.2; Communication No. 2001/2010.